mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

 Legend:
 -------

 **A. Layer List --** This area contains some subset of the layers of your current document.
-The currently active layer is always shown and can be "pinned" to the timeline using the :guilabel:`Show in Timeline` menu action.
-Also, Layers that are created via the Timeline or added using the :guilabel:`Add Existing Layer` submenu are automatically pinned to the timeline.
-Each layer has properties that can also be toggled here (visible, locked, show onion skins, etc.).
+Similar to the Layers Docker, each layer has various properties that can also be toggled here (visibility, locking, onion skins, etc.).
+While the currently active layer is always shown here, layers can also be "pinned" to the timeline using the :guilabel:`Pin to Timeline` menu action or the :guilabel:`Pin Existing Layer` submenu so they will be visible even when inactive.
+Layers that are created via the Timeline are pinned automatically and by checking the :guilabel:`Automatically pin new layers to timeline` option in :guilabel:`Configure Krita > General > Miscellaneous` all new paint layers can be pinned automatically.

     * **Active Layer**
         A highlighted row in the table shows the current active layer.
 One can change which layer is active by clicking on the layer's name within the left header.
 It is *not* possible to change the active layer by clicking inside the table in order to not disturb the user when scrubbing and editing frame positions on the timeline.